 Nothing reminds me of what’s great about a Portland summer than the end of a Portland summer.
 I hold out, hoping the season lingers.
 The late summer heat inspired us to hit the sometimes frigid, but swimable area rivers and lakes.
 We made late afternoon runs during the hottest part of the day for quick dips to cool off.
 Then summer had an abrupt end despite more plans to swim.
 A wind storm blew forest fire smoke into the area creating unhealthy air that was less than ideal for breathing much less swimming.
 I’m left with memories to share of the spots we managed to visit which created the kind of summer feeling that has to last until the next one.

 We’d know about Poet’s Beach since it opened.
-The city’s public relations staff must have got the word out.
-It’s felt like a tradition to make at least one visit each summer to this make-shift beach under the Marquam Bridge.
-It was also the end point of the Portlandia Mermaid Parade allowing the assembled mermaids a place to take a dip.
+The city’s public relations staff got the word out.
+It’s now a tradition to make at least one visit each summer to this makeshift beach under the Marquam Bridge.
+It was the end point of the Portlandia Mermaid Parade allowing the assembled mermaids a place to take a dip.
 The lines of student poetry inscribed on the rocks leading to the beach have faded somewhat but the beach area is wide for a steady stream of visitors.
-The river is clean, thanks to the big dig project making a rare occurrence out of the sewage overflows that used to make the river unswimable.
+The river is clean, thanks to the big dig project making a rare occurrence out of the sewage overflows that used to make the river unsafe for swimming at times.

 The Willamette River is shallow around the beach that offers a sandy river bottom.
 The constant boat traffic is either annoying or scenic depending on your disposition.
 Unless your free parking game is strong, you’ll have to pay to park in the inner SW area.
 The beach is listed as being part of the South Waterfront City Park.
 I associated it with its proximity to the Harbor Marina area where the anchor business is a McCormick & Schmidt’s.
 If the goal is to get wet this is as good a place as any within the city limits.